turbot/guardrails-docs/docs/getting-started/getting-started-gcp/observe-gcp-activity/index.md

 ## Step 4: Review

-We’ve now seen how Guardrails detects the creation of a new resource in a connected account, and also notices and records changes to the configuration of that resource.
+We’ve now seen how Guardrails detects the creation of a new resource in a connected project, and also notices and records changes to the configuration of that resource.

 ## Next Steps